Awesom12/Teladoc-Challenge/README.md

 **Run Tests in Headless mode:** Execute **'npx cypress run'** to run the Cypress tests in headless mode.

 ## Generating the Report
-**Run the command:** node reporter.js in order to find the output in cucumber-report -> index.html
+**Run the command:** 'node reporter.js' in order to find the output in cucumber-report -> index.html